 ♻️ Similar recipes

-For some tasty recipes to use this peanut butter in, check out our:
+For some more tasty recipes to use peanuts in, check out our:

 - Vegan peanut butter cookies for a soft, chewy, and easy-to-make cookie you're going to love.

 - Peanut butter cups that will give Reese's a run for their money.

 - Chocolate peanut butter fudge for the easiest 2-ingredient recipe that's full of decadent flavor.

 - Homemade Snickers bars if you want to try a no-bake dessert full of rich chocolate, caramel, and peanut flavors all together.

 If you're planning to use this within a week or so, you can keep it at room temperature.
 If you think it's going to last longer than that, store it in your fridge.
 The reason for this is because the natural peanut oils will become rancid when left too long at room temperature.